 The HUFS Student Council on the Seoul Campus has held talks with school authorities, clinching agreements including the 24hour operation of reading rooms in the school's library during exam periods as part of improving its studying environment, it said.

-▲ HUFS Library implements changes so as to improve the studying environment, in preparation for the 2024 Spring semester.
+During the Jan.
+9 talks to improve the studying environment, in preparation for the 2024 Spring semester.